iwanjek/pen-test/revshell.md

   * Only use open ports to do your rev shell.
 Firewalls may prevent other ports
   * If a shell is not stable especially php web shells try using metasploit /multi/handler

+# Meterpreter #
+"shell" command to drop into a system shell after meterpreter makes a connection

 # Upgrade Linux Shell with Python #
  * python -c 'import pty; pty.spawn("/bin/bash")'